AndrasGardos/programozas_tanaroknak/leckek/02-kosarlabda.md

 a < b; // Igaz
 a > b; // Hamis
-a == c; // Igaz, a egyenlő c-vel a === c; // Igaz, a egyenlő c-vel, és mindketten számok 🌟 a >= c; // Igaz, a nagyobb-vagy-egyenlő c-nél
+a != b; // Igaz, a nem-egyenlő b-vel a != c; // Hamis, a nem nem-egyenlő c-vel a == c; // Igaz, a egyenlő c-vel a === c; // Igaz, a egyenlő c-vel, és mindketten számok 🌟 a >= c; // Igaz, a nagyobb-vagy-egyenlő c-nél